-All Ranges can tip.
+- · All Ranges can tip.

-• Injury to Persons could result.
+- · Injury to Persons could result.

-- Install Anti-Tip Device - packaged with Range.Verify that the Anti-Tip device is verify that the Anti-Tip device is engaged.
-See Installation Instruction on
+- Install Anti-Tip Device packaged with Range.

+- Verify that the Anti-Tip device is engaged.

-See Installation Instruction on page 7.
+- See Installation Instruction on page 7.

 (All Models)

 IMPORTANT!
 Save these instructions for the local inspector's use.